c1flores/Weather-Dashboard/assets/pseudocode/pseudocode.md

 Run main addCityWeather function and use .show() method so current weather and forecast weather displays on screen

-Add event handler for interaction with previous search history list
+Add event handler for interaction with search history list

 Run main addCityWeather function and use .show() method so current weather and forecast weather displays on screen
 ```